wethegit/react-autoplay-video/README.md

 ## Styling

-This component uses the [BEM methodology](https://getbem.com/) for CSS classNames — the block here being `.autoplay-video`.
+This component uses the [BEM methodology](https://getbem.com/) for CSS `classNames` — the block here being `.autoplay-video`.
 While you aren't likely to need too many style overrides, you will want to import the stylesheet into your app, as it helps with responsiveness and maintaining aspect ratio.
+The default aspect-ratio is configured to display a 16:9 video.
+You can overwrite that by setting the `--aspect-ratio` CSS variable on the component.

 ## Accessibility